This delicious Cinnamon Crunch Skillet Bread features sweet yeast bread, with a crunchy cinnamon sugar coating.

 Instructions

-- Make the dough: Proof the yeast in 1/4 cup of warm water.
+- Make the dough: Add the yeast to the lukewarm water.
+Stir and let stand 5 minutes.
 Combine the dry ingredients in a large bowl or the bowl of a stand mixer.
-Add the warmed milk, vegetable oil and proofed yeast.
-Knead with the dough hook until dough is smooth, adding more flour by the Tbsp. as necessary.
+Add the warmed milk, vegetable oil and yeast mixture.
+Knead with the dough hook until dough is smooth, adding more flour a Tablespoon at a time, as necessary, until you have a smooth, moist dough.
 Remove dough to an oiled bowl, cover with plastic wrap and let rise to doubled, about 60 minutes.

 - Divide dough into two pieces and roll into a rope about 3 feet long.
-Place the dough on to a long piece or parchment or foil wrap and liberally brush with melted butter mixed with the vanilla.
+Place the dough onto a long piece of parchment or foil wrap and liberally brush with melted butter mixed with the vanilla.
 Pour the brown sugar/cinnamon mixture evenly alongside the buttered ropes and then roll the ropes in the mixture until evenly covered.
 Pinch the end of the ropes together and then twist them together, pinching the other end once all twisted together.

 - Place twisted ropes into the skillet, starting from the centre and winding it around.
 (If you have some melted butter left over from brushing, feel free to drizzle it over the dough).
 Cover the skillet with greased plastic wrap and let rise until doubled.